SixdegreeLab/MasteringChainAnalytics/en/ch18/ch18-uniswap-multichain-analysis.md

 The explanation of the above query is as follows:

-* CTE `pool_created_detail`: Retrieves data for all created liquidity pools across different chains.
+* CTE `pool_created_detail`: retrieves data for all created liquidity pools across different chains.
-* CTE `token_transfer_detail`: Filters out token transfer data for all Uniswap liquidity pools by joining the `evt_Transfer` table with `pool_created_detail`.
+* CTE `token_transfer_detail`: filters out token transfer data for all Uniswap liquidity pools by joining the `evt_Transfer` table with `pool_created_detail`.
 * CTE `token_list`: Filters out the list of tokens used in all trading pairs.
-* CTE `latest_token_price`: Calculates the current prices of these tokens.
+* CTE `latest_token_price`: calculates the current prices of these tokens.
 Since the price data in `prices.usd` may have a time delay, we first retrieve data from the past 1 day and then use `row_number() over (partition by contract_address order by minute desc)` to calculate the row number and return only the rows with a row number of 1, which represents the latest price records for each token.
-* CTE `token_transfer_detail_amount`: Joins `token_transfer_detail` with `latest_token_price` to calculate the USD value of token transfers.
+* CTE `token_transfer_detail_amount`: joins `token_transfer_detail` with `latest_token_price` to calculate the USD value of token transfers.
 * The final output query summarizes the current TVL for each blockchain and the total TVL across all chains.

-Generates a Pie Chart and a Counter chart respectively.
+Generate a Pie Chart and a Counter chart respectively.
 Adds them to the dashboard, resulting in the following display:

 ![image_07.png](img/image_07.png)